KobayashiKiti/CHATBOT/README.md

 - A modern web browser (Chrome, Firefox, Safari, etc.)
 - A local web server (like Python's SimpleHTTPServer, Node's http-server, etc.).
 Or you can use Live Server feature from VSCode
-- An API key from OpenAI for API access.
-Or a laptop/PC with >8GB RAM
+- Laptop/PC with >8GB RAM

 ## Start the app using Local API